 Swiss chard is at its best in the fall and winter months.
 It has a full flavor, naturally salty, a little peppery, slight sweetness and and a touch of bitter, so good.
 In the warmer months Swiss chard can be more bitter and less of the other flavors.
 Even the stems are good and so vibrant in color.
 Rainbow Swiss chard which usually has a few of each color, white, yellow, orange and red is perfect for this dish.
 But, but any single color or mix will do fine.
 Swiss chard bunches tend to be larger from the Farmers market than the produce section of grocery store, so you may want two bunches if the bunches are small 8–10 stalks.
-It’s nice to have about two cups or so left over to make the Swiss Chard & Creamy Almond Ricotta Pizza the next day for an appetizer or to accompany a hearty soup like the Red Lentil with Ginger and Carrot soup.
+The Swiss Chard & Persimmon Sautee goes beautifully with the Red Lentil with Ginger and Carrot soup.
+It’s nice to have about two cups or so left over to make the Swiss Chard & Creamy Almond Ricotta Pizza the next day for an appetizer or to accompany.

 Persimmons are in season at the same time and bring the expression “if it grows together, it goes together” home.
-Persimmons start coming in during the fall months.
+Persimmons start coming in the Farmers markets in late October and continue to be available through December.
 The most common persimmons available are the Fuyu and the Hachiya.
-I recommend Fuyu persimmons for this dish because of how they hold their texture in the sautee.
+I recommend Fuyu persimmons for this dish because they are best when they are firm and hold their texture in the sautee.
+They will turn really bright as they heat through (so pretty).
 The salty, mineral taste of the Swiss chard is complimented by the sweet spiciness of the persimmons.
 The persimmon slices cook quickly, so adding them at the end for just a couple minutes will be enough.
 Persimmons are what make the cinnamon really work in this dish.
 They almost taste like they have cinnamon even before adding the cinnamon.

 For both the Swiss chard stems and the leaves, the cooking time will vary depending on the age and tenderness of the chard.
 Young small stems will wilt and cook faster than the tall older stalks.
 Total cooking time will range from 10 minutes to 20 minutes.
 Both the young Swiss chard and old work well for this dish.
 The pomegranate seeds, persimmon wedges and toasted walnut are garnish, but really add to the final dish and bring so much color to the table.
 The pomegranate seeds give a lovely burst of fruity, citrusy brightness, the persimmon wedges give a vibrant color and texture and extra sweetness, and the toasted walnuts add a crunch and nuttiness.
 Persimmons get softer in texture and more saturated in colour after they have been cut.
 The platter is very festive and looks beautiful at a Holiday table.